 Teacup dogs are the hottest thing right now.
 They are in demand and as such, they command a high price.
-One thing to keep in mind though is that the AKC in general does not recognize a teacup as a separate breed.
+This is where Teacup puppy financing comes in.

 If you want a small dog, you want a small dog.
 Here are some of the most common teacup puppies that get financing.